Tarrant County Inmate Search

 Track bond changes.
 If bond is posted or modified, you may see corresponding updates in the inmate details or on daily bond reports.

 Note agency roles.
-The Commitment Authority in the inmate details indicates which agency’s action is driving custody (for example, Tarrant County Sheriff vs. a state parole authority).
-That context helps you know which office to contact for specific questions.
+The Commitment Authority in the inmate details indicates which agency’s action is driving custody.
+That helps show which office to contact for specific questions.

 The county maintains a public Contact Us page for departmental connections.
-If you have questions the online inmate record doesn’t answer—such as confirming visitation logistics for a specific unit, or clarifying a hold—you can use county contact listings to reach the appropriate office.
+If you have questions the online inmate record does not answer, such as visitation logistics for a specific unit or clarification of a hold, use county contact listings to reach the appropriate office.
 For general routing, the county’s telephone operator can also point you to the correct desk.

 Find county contacts here: use the official Contact Us page.